"To be a seeker is a profound gift. It is ones greatest soul quality." - Maryann Russell

 "Greener paints superb portraits of the human condition" - Maverick Music Magazine

-Whether fronting her all girl folk-rock power-trio, duo, or solo-electric, she is at once magnetic, delicate, fierce and tender.
+Whether fronting her folk-rock all-girl-power-trio, duo with drums, or solo-electric, she is at once magnetic, delicate, fierce and tender.
 Her voice lulls and soothes all the while soaring over the cinematic effects of a sometimes raucous electric hollow-body guitar.
 At the root of Greener's expansive sound are her songs which summon their truth from mountain ranges, holy places, deserts, oceans and forests, or the lonely stretch of blacktop from Old Route 66, to the Golden Gate, to the Tappan Zee.
 Musically, Greener's influences are as vast as the high desert plains before there were borders, before the west was won.